couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 ### Summary

-In summary, the developer has to do a lot of planning of what type of object they should be inheriting from in order to use Realm and the Atlas Device SDK.
-In Couchbase Lite, all information is stored in the database as a JSON document, and you can pick the pattern on how you want to write and read documents from the database.
+In using Realm and the Atlas Device SDK, developers must carefully plan their data model, particularly regarding the types of objects they inherit from, to effectively leverage the database’s capabilities.
+This upfront planning is crucial due to the structured nature of the data and the object-oriented approach of Realm.

+Conversely, Couchbase Lite offers a more flexible data handling approach.
+All information is stored as JSON documents in the database.
+This format allows developers to freely choose how they structure, write, and read their data.
+The flexibility of JSON documents enables a variety of patterns and structures to be implemented, adapting easily to the evolving needs of the application and reducing the need for extensive initial planning.

 ## Collections
 In Realm, objects are stored in collections based on the object type (all objects in a collection are of the same type) unless the developer is using the [Realm Unstructured](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/schemas/define-realm-object-model/#define-unstructured-data) data API (RealmAny).
 Storing data in this way comes at a performance cost in Realm.

 Couchbase Lite supports Scopes and Collections for storing JSON documents.
 A scope is a container of 1 or many Collections, up to 1,000 collections per scope.
 Collections are a group of JSON documents, whose contents can be different (schema doesn’t have to be the same).
 Storing documents with different schemas in the same Collection comes at no performance loss in Couchbase Lite and SQL++ has keywords to help you query for documents that are missing a property(field).

-The Scopes and Collections documentation for Couchbase Lite can be found here:
+Couchbase Lite Scopes and Collections Documentation:
 - [Scopes - Collections API - Android-Java](https://docs.couchbase.com/couchbase-lite/current/android/scopes-collections-manage.html)
 - [Scopes - Collections API - Android-Kotlin](https://docs.couchbase.com/couchbase-lite/current/android/scopes-collections-manage.html)
 - [Scopes - Collections API - C](https://docs.couchbase.com/couchbase-lite/current/c/scopes-collections-manage.html)